 Dental Implant FAQ

-Dental Implant FAQ’s – Many people consider replacing missing teeth with dental implants.
+Dental Implant FAQ – Many people consider replacing missing teeth with dental implants.
 They are the closest procedure to getting natural-like teeth back when teeth are gone.
 The process is relatively common.
 However, every patient needs to understand what to expect.

-Let’s take a look at the some common questions people ask.
+Let’s take a look at some common questions about dental implants asked by many of our patients:

 1. What is a dental implant?
 A dental implant is a procedure that replaces missing single teeth, missing multiple teeth, and can stabilize complete denture and partial dentures.
 Dental implants act as an anchor or new root that osseointegrates with the jaw bone.

 2. Can anyone get an implant?
 A person must be a candidate to receive a dental implant, as healthy bone and gingiva are necessary prerequisites for success.
 However, sometimes a procedure can be performed to improve the bone or gingiva.
 A dentist will take a look at your health history and discuss any habits, such as smoking that can reduce the likelihood of success.